mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 To test it out, send an email to ``check-auth@verifier.port25.com``.
 The report should return ``DKIM check: pass``.

-..
-NOTE:: Special thanks for SCHAPiE for fixing this for us!
+..  note:: Special thanks for SCHAPiE for fixing this for us!

 DMARC and ADSP
 ----------------------------